ayan4m1/paypal-fee/README.md

 ## features

 - Written in TypeScript
-- Less than 5kB of code
+- Less than 2kB of code
 - No runtime dependencies
 - Supports ESM and CommonJS
-- Comprehensive unit tests
+- Comprehensive integration tests

 ## requirements